bänner

 How we assess

 The examination board will assess each applicant individually based on the criteria.
 The board members go through the Statement of research interests, the writing sample and the previous study results and make a joint decision whether to invite / not invite an appicant for an interwiew.
+At least two board members must participate at the interview.
 One of the participating board members will be leading the interview, all members may ask questions.
-After each interview there is a discussion among the board members, points for all assessed components will be entered into the table which calculates the average of the points given and the final subtotal points.
+After each interview there is a discussion among the board members who were present at the interview.
+Points for all assessed components will be entered into the table which calculates the average of the points given and the final subtotal points.

 Find more information about the deadlines here.